Bishop Carroll ready for Friday night lights

 This year, like every year — the goal is to make state.

-“We have a good senior class that’s really bought in to our program and what we are trying to accomplish, and that really excites me,” explained Head Coach Dusty Trail.
+“We have a good senior class that’s really bought into our program and what we are trying to accomplish, and that really excites me,” explained Trail.

 Senior wide receiver Tate Blasi is among the leaders on this year’s squad, and he believes chemistry will get them far.